 Top 10 User by Storage – Users by size of their total stored content.

 Top 10 Models by Storage – Models by their size.

 Search for – free search in the repository for objects such as folder, connection, model, dataset, data action, analytic application, story, and insight.
 Free search for teams, roles and users.
-This tile does not have the three-dot menu to reveal details.
 The icon opens a specific search pop-up from where you can jump to the respective fact sheet for detailed information about the object, user, role, or team.
 Fact Sheets will be discussed later.

 The structure of the ‘content’ section for all other topics are similar.
 We start each page at the top with a content summary or key KPIs.
 This is followed by more granular information that is structured in sections.
 Each section is, by default, expanded but can also be collapsed.
 Subsequent sections give access to fact sheets, editor, and overview.
 After selecting a table entry, each of the three buttons open a new browser tab.

 Depending on the object type, fact sheets will have different flavors, which we will discuss later.

 The overview button directs you to the SAP Analytics Cloud menu entry for the selected object type.

 Another common functionality for all tables in the Administration Cockpit is the possibility to export to .csv, .xlsx, and .pdf.